our motto:

 All sessions are presented by INPUT Moderators, who will get in touch with the submitters of the selected productions prior to the conference to explain the context in which a production will be presented and discussed.

-All selected programmes will also be available for individual screening in the Video Library open to registered INPUT Delegates
+All selected programmes will also be available for individual screening in the Video Library open to registered INPUT Delegates from 4 to 21 May 2026.

 8) Personal Participation

-The main feature of the INPUT conference is the professional discussion, which follows each screening of a production.
-For this reason, all productions screened at INPUT 2024 have to be accompanied by a key person involved with the programme like the director, author, commissioning editor or producer.
+For this reason, all productions screened at INPUT 2026 have to be accompanied by a key person involved with the programme like the director, author, commissioning editor or producer.

-The attendance of an INPUT conference is open to all interested media professionals.
-The conference fee to attend INPUT 2024 Charleston is 200 CHF (Swiss Francs) and allows delegates to attend all programme sessions and gives access to the video library.
+The conference fee to attend INPUT 2026 Bogota is 200 CHF (Swiss Francs) and allows delegates to attend all programme sessions and gives access to the video library.

 For each selected production one Delegate can register free of charge.
 All travel and accommodation costs are to be borne by the submitter.